-As at 31 December 2020, goodwill before impairment amounting to RMB29,965,000 is allocated to the cashgenerating units of certain restaurants operated in Hong Kong ("the group of certain Hong Kong Restaurants CGUs") and goodwill amounting to RMB1,289,000 is allocated to the cash-generating units of certain restaurants operated in Mainland China ("the group of certain Mainland China Restaurant CGUs").
-The Group has recognised total impairment loss of RMB29,965,000 as at 31 December 2020 (2019: RMB31,920,000) in relation to the goodwill allocated to the group of certain Hong Kong Restaurant CGUs.
+As at 31 December 2021, goodwill before impairment amounting to RMB29,245,000 is allocated to the cash-generating units of certain restaurants operated in Hong Kong ("the group of certain Hong Kong Restaurants CGUs") and goodwill amounting to RMB1,264,000 is allocated to the cash-generating units of certain restaurants operated in Mainland China.
+The Group has recognized total impairment loss of RMB29,245,000 as at 31 December 2021 (2020: RMB29,965,000) in relation to the goodwill allocated to the group of certain Hong Kong Restaurant CGUs.

-Based on the valuation, no further impairment loss is required during the year ended 31 December 2020 (2019: RMB5,839,000).
+Based on the management's assessment, no further impairment loss is required for the year ended 31 December 2021 (2020: nil).